-Researchers from University of Helsinki and Aalto University have developed a smart jumpsuit, or a garment that accurately measures the spontaneous and voluntary movement of infants from the age of five months.
-Details on their motility help in assessing abnormal neurological development, among other things.
+Researchers from University of Helsinki and Aalto University have developed a smart jumpsuit (or garment) that accurately measures the spontaneous and voluntary movement of infants from the age of five months.
+Details on their mobility help in assessing abnormal neurological development, among other things.

 The study on the smart jumpsuit and the related analysis method applied to 7-month-old infants was published in the Scientific Reports journal.
 In the future, the jumpsuit can also be used to study older children.